 Special deals for LA residents

-For our local friends looking to plan a day trip to the New Orleans, weekdays are ideal.
-A selection of museums across the city offer special weekday deals for Louisiana residents with a valid ID.
-Thanks to the generous donations of the Hellis Foundation, Studio Be and the New Orleans Museum of Art offer free admission on Wednesdays and the Ogden Museum of Southern Art offers free admission on Thursdays from 10 a.m. - 5 p.m. (be sure to stick around for Ogden After Hours, which features wine, beer and live music for an additional entrance fee on Thursday evenings).
+For our local friends looking to plan a day trip to New Orleans, weekdays are ideal.
+A selection of museums across the city offer free admission for Louisiana residents with a valid ID.
+Thanks to the generous donations of the Helis Foundation, the New Orleans Museum of Art offers free admission on Wednesdays, the Ogden Museum of Southern Art offers free admission on Thursdays, and the Contemporary Arts Center offers free admission on Sundays (should your stay extend to the weekend).

 Listen to live music

 Seven days a week, New Orleans is known for its live music scene.
-Iconic locations such as Frenchmen Street, Preservation Hall, Tipitina’s and Kermit’s Treme Mother-in-Law-Lounge are just a few places to catch live music on weekdays.
-Outdoor live music events like Wednesdays at the Square and Thursdays at Twilight are popular concert series among locals and visitors.
+Iconic locations such as Frenchmen Street, Preservation Hall, Tipitina’s, and Kermit’s Treme Mother-in-Law-Lounge are just a few places to catch live music on weekdays.
+Outdoor live music events like Thursdays at Twilight at Longue Vue House & Gardens are popular among locals and visitors.

 Secure the reservation you wanted

 Newly-opened, buzz-worthy eateries and longstanding, iconic restaurants can be hard to get into during peak periods of time.
 Take advantage of the weekday and secure the dinner reservation you’ve been hoping for.
-Places like Mother’s, Justine, Saba, Neyow’s, Galatoire's and others are easier to dine at during the week.
+Galatoire’s, Miss River, Dooky Chase, and Elizabeth’s are just a few on our must-try restaurant list.